 Panasonic 14-140 mk2.
 This is a little sleeper.
 It has the ideal 58mm filter size (have those), is small, well made and has a good range (12mm would have been nice).
 This was a case of more than adequate being trumped by better.
-If I had this, I would be settled, but at more than half the price of the 12-100, the temptation to go for better is too strong.
-It had a fair amount of CA that robbed it of some sharpness and the corners at 14mm were the worst in it’s range.
+If I had this, I would be settled, but at half the price of the 12-100 (the pro lens is on special at the moment), the temptation to go for better is too strong.
+It had a little CA that robbed it of some sharpness and the corners at 14mm wide open were the worst in it’s otherwise stable range.

 Panasonic 12-60 f3.5-5.6.
 Much like the one above, but with a shorter range.
 Nothing to complain about, but a little expensive for the range/speed.
 I would have been tempted at a slightly lower price, pairing it with my 75-300.
 Compared to the lens below, this one looks to be very good value.
 Fixable but obvious green and purple CA with above average corners, especially in the aperture range I want, it gave the big Oly a run and matched or bettered the f2.8 zoom.
 The only issue, that I put down to the changing light was a lack of contrast, but after long comparison viewing with the others, it just looks to be a little flatter than the cooler rendering 12-100.
 It is also weather sealed and takes 58mm filters.
 Two other things I noticed.
 It was a tiny bit wider than the 12-100 at 12mm and it seemed to perform against reviews I later read.
 Possibly it suffers from some field flatness issues.
 These only effect testing flat targets not real life images.